EzarY7/inventory-mobile/inventory/README.md

 I created a new file for the drawer named 'left_drawer.dart'.
 I created a Drawer widget with a listView to display its children in a scrollable manner.
 The top of the Drawer (DrawerHeader) contains two text fields to display some text.
 I then created ListTiles for each option (Home, Add Item, and View Items).
 Each ListTile comprises of Text and a navigator to direct the user to its corresponding page.

+<h1>Assignment 9</h1>

+<h3>Can we retrieve JSON data without creating a model first?
+If yes, is it better than creating a model before retrieving JSON data?</h3>
+Yes, it is possible to retrieve JSON data without creating a model first.
+This approach involves creating Map<string,dynamic> structures and handling the raw data directly using those structures.
+This approach is advantageous for small, one off data.
+However, for larger sets of data, it is advised to use models, as they provide more maintainability and readibility.

+<h3>Explain the function of CookieRequest and explain why a CookieRequest instance needs to be shared with all components in a Flutter application.</h3>
+CookiesRequests, are requests sent to a server, specifically dealing with cookies.
+When communicating with a server, web applications often send and receive cookies as part of the HTTP headers.
+In some cases, multiple components within a Flutter application might need to make HTTP requests, and these requests may require cookie-related information.
+By sharing a CookieRequest instance across components, you ensure consistency in sending and handling cookies across different parts of the application.

+<h3>Explain the mechanism of fetching data from JSON until it can be displayed on Flutter.</h3>
+The first step is to fetch the data by sending HTTP requests to the server or API that responds with JSON data.
+Once the request is made, the server responds with JSON data.
+We can convert the JSON strings recieved from the server into dart objects by using the dart:convert library.
+The next part is optional but is essential for better handling and type safety, we can create dart model classes that represent the structure of the JSON data.
+The final step is to display the data using flutter widgets such as ListView.Builder(), GridView.builder(), etc.

+<h3>Explain the authentication mechanism from entering account data on Flutter to Django authentication completion and the display of menus on Flutter.</h3>
+In the flutter application, users can input their credentials such as username and password.
+These credentials are then sent to the django backend serveer.
+Django then handles the incoming authentication by verifying the user's credentials.
+If the credentials match, Django generates an authentication token or session for the authenticated user and sends a success response back to the Flutter app.
+If the credentials don't match, Django returns an authentication failure response.

+<h3>List all the widgets you used in this assignment and explain their respective functions.</h3>

+<h3>Explain how you implement the checklist above step by step! (not just following the tutorial).</h3>

+Create a login page in the Flutter project:

+Integrate the Django authentication system with the Flutter project:

+Create a custom model according to your Django application project:

+Create a page containing a list of all items available at the JSON endpoint in Django that you have deployed:

+Create a detail page for each item listed on the Item list page: